Robeducci/Delivery_Fee_System/ReadME.md

 _____

 ### Problems:
-Problem when configuring root project - This project uses Java 17, make sure your JAVA_HOME or Gradle JVM is set to 17 or higher and that Gradle JVM is set to Java 17 or higher.
+Problem when configuring root project - This project uses Java 17, make sure your Java and Gradle JVM is set to 17 or higher.

 In Intellij you can change it under:
 `File > Settings > Build, Execution, Deployment > Build Tools > Gradle > Gradle JVM`